 [Continue juvenile justice reform];

-[Continue working towards child];
+[Continue working towards deinstitutionalisation of children];

 Trade Union rights and core labour standards

+Short-term priorities

+Adopt the legal framework defining the supervision functions of the Labour Inspection system in the OSH area, and remove restrictions to the power of inspectors in existing legislation in accordance with ILO standards.

 Medium-term priorities

-Implement the Labour Code (adopted in June 2013) and bring it further in line with the International Labour Organisation (ILO) standards.
-Underpin the Labour Code with institutions and procedures for resolving labour disputes and developing a negotiation culture [approving a roster of mediators].
+Implement the Labour Code (adopted in June 2013) and bring it as well as other relevant legislation further in line with the International Labour Organisation (ILO) standards.
+Underpin the Labour Code with institutions and procedures for resolving labour disputes and developing a negotiation culture by [approving a roster of mediators].

-Continue to work on establishing a fully-fledged Labour Inspection system with adequate competences and capacities for the inspections of working conditions according to ILO standards.
+Continue to work on establishing a fully-fledged Labour Inspection system with adequate competences and capacities for the inspections of all working conditions and labour relations according to ILO standards.

 Ensure the effective functioning of the Tripartite Social Partnership Commission and continue to improve social dialogue through cooperation with the ILO.